Ant Control Sydney – How to get rid of ants

-Identification: the Odorous house ant is about 2 to 3 mm in length; of uniform black to brown in colour and if crushed, has a distinct rotten odour, like rancid butter.
+How to identify: the size of the Odorous House ant is around two to three millimetres; of uniform black to brown in colour and if crushed, has a distinct rotten odour, like rancid butter.

 Identification: The workers are all the same size about 1.6 mm long.
 They are yellow or honey-coloured.
 They have 12-segmented antennae with 3-segmented club.

 Nesting sites: They commonly build their nests in walls, behind skirting boards, and in folds of clothes.

 It’s not common to find bulldog ant (or bull ant) inside buildings; they are located mostly in bushy areas where they can have their nest in soil near wood logs or under rocks with extensive tunnel system.
 When the nest gets disturbed the bull ants get very aggressive, they will all come out of the nest as a massive force to attack whatever is taking their peace.

 Identification: Carpenter ants vary in colour from black to dark brown to an brownish orange.
 The workers are 6 to 12 mm in length.

 Biology: Carpenter ants are often confused with termites by the general public and enter homes with damp timbers to establish their nests.
 They rarely do any damage to timbers, but excavate rotting timbers with precision (that’s how they got their name as “carpenter” ants).
 The colonies of some species of Carpenter ants, may exceed 100,000 workers, with multiple queens and satellite nesting sites.
 Most species are smaller and require many years to reach maturity.
 They can travel long distances in search of food.

 Identification: They are uniformly dull brown coloured.
-Workers are all the same size, about 1/8-inch long.
+Workers are all the same size, about 2 to 3 mm long.
 Thorax uneven in shape when viewed from side.
 They emit musty odour when crushed.